xChicken669/goosepad/README.md

 ![KiCad screenshot](/goosepad/screenshot_schematic.png)

 ## PCB Design
-This is my pcb design that i created in KiCad,it was really fun and chill tracing the pcb:<br><br>
+This is my pcb design that i created in KiCad,it was really fun and chill tracing the pcb<br><br>
 ![KiCad screenshot](goosepad/screenshot_pcb.png)

 ## Firmware